wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ui/includes/2-design-reports.md

 ### Implied sections

 Define implied sections by aligning groups of visuals in close proximity.
 The following example shows how spacing separates the visuals.
-This example demonstrates how well-applied spacing can guide the report consumer's attention while providing balance and structure to the report page.
+This example demonstrates how well-applied spacing (highlighted with dashed lines) can convey association, and guide the report consumer's attention while providing balance and structure to the report page.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of a report page with spacing between the seven visuals to produce an implicit section in the upper-left corner of the page.](../media/alignment-implied-section.png)](../media/alignment-implied-section.png#lightbox)